Getting started¶

 client_id

-: The client ID for your BankID OIDC client.scope
+: The client ID for your BankID Client.scope

 : Specifies the requested information and resources.
 In this example we useopenid